 After a satisfying dinner and breakfast at the Refugio Santicchio it was time to head off again.
 I was very pleased to able to have muesli for breakfast.
 The fancy hotel in Bagno where I stayed didn’t have cereal of any kind let alone muesli!

 This is the largest sized Bialetti coffee maker you can get and it takes 20 minutes to make the coffee .
+This Dutch woman and a friend were heading towards La Verna.

 The Refugio even had a working juke box with 1980s hits .